benhaub/AbstractionLayer/README.md

 ### 4. Hardware dependant values
 Depending on your hardware, some values like pin numbers may need to change from platform to platform.
 The best way to handle this is to use compile time macros to change the constants depending on the platform you are compiling for.
 ### 5. Generality
-The goal of the AbstractionLayer is to easily support multiple devices with firmware authoured by varying vendors.
-In order to achieve this the abstractions only include APIs for the most common use cases.
+In order to achieve portability the abstractions only include APIs for the most common use cases.
 Some vendors may offer hardware IP with proprietary functionality that is not found on other devices.
-If you use the AbstractionLayer you will not have access to these features since it would cause too many inconsistencies between which functions are and are not available when switching from platform to platform.
-While a main goal is only for the AbstractionLayer to be able to compile and at least run in a limited fashion when switching to a device the application is not directly intended to use, having to return `ErrorType::NotAvailable` and `ErrorType::NotSupported` is desired to be at a minimum.
-It is suggested to fork the repository and add features to a module without modiyfying the abstraction if you need advanced functionality not offered by the Abstraction API by using private functions.
+If you use the AbstractionLayer you will not have access to these features since it would make the abstractions not portable.
+It is suggested to fork the repository and add features to a module without modifying the abstraction if you need advanced functionality by using private functions to maintain portability.
+### 6. Efficiency
+The Abstraction will add a layer of indirection to your application.
+Sometimes this means that context available in the target software needs to be saved again in order to be accessible (like have to store thread IDs in the OperatingSystemAbstraction that are already available in the target OS).
+The AbstractionLayer may perform slower and use more memory for the benefit of easier testing, better debugging, and highly adaptable software which are all top concerns for long life-cycle projects.